lacrivella/modern-js/README.md

 A quick way of making a clone of an Object in JavaScript is to use *Object.assign()*. *Object.assign* takes a target object as the first argument, and a source as the second one.
 However, unlike using a variable to make an object reference another, updating a property on the original object will not modify the clone and vice versa.

+#### Arrays
+Objects store data in a key value pair.
+We can use array methods to manipulate an objects data.
+Array is an Object that stores values in order.
+Arrays are not a type, their type is object.

+const fruitBasket = ['apple','banana','orange'];

+We access values of an array via their index. **Remember that arrays start at position 0**. (i.e. fruitBasket[1] will return 'banana').

+#### typeof
+Using the typeof() will let us see what kind of data type our variable may be.
+JavaScript has some weird things to it that you just gotta roll with.
+For example, looking at the typeof(null) will return an object.
+Why?
+It's a bug, but like all of code, a bug that is now a feature. ¯\_(ツ)_/¯